tds-scidac/tds-scidac.github.io/src/TQ-VPIC.md

 ![](img/gallery/Te-center-t-log-long.png)

-*Schematic view of core parallel electron temperature evolution in log-log scale from VPIC simulations.Preprint: [Staged cooling of a fusion-grade plasma in a tokamak thermal quench](https://arxiv.org/abs/2211.06781)*
+*Schematic view of core parallel electron temperature evolution in log-log scale from VPIC simulations.
+Preprint: [Staged cooling of a fusion-grade plasma in a tokamak thermal quench](https://arxiv.org/abs/2211.06781)*

 ----